pauljessica82/WallApp/README.md

       Ex. "pip install -r requirements.txt"
    - (Pycharm) Enable python virtual environment in PyCharm.
 File-Settings-Python Interpreter select new virtual environment with specifying path to ....\env\Scripts\python.exe
-   - *** If you come across the error "Cannot use ImageField because Pillow is not installed", run "pip uninstall Pillow", and then "pip install Pillow". ***

 6. Set Up utils.py for email sending